Time heals all wounds.

-But, does time really heal the wound that’s been brought to you by a break up or divorce?
+But, does time really heal the wound brought to you by a breakup or divorce?

-Time does heal to a certain degree, but the wounds are not healed effectively, let alone completely, if you don’t contribute anything to the healing process yourself.
+Time does heal to a certain degree, but the wounds are not healed adequately, let alone completely if you don't contribute anything to the healing process yourself.

 Time makes you forget, but your problems are still there.
 Hidden, but present.